ESF:MPE_DET2 History of Economic Theory 2 - Course Information

 - Assessment methods

-- Credit requirements: active participation at seminars, written and oral exam.
+- Credit requirements: active participation at seminars, term paper, control test, written exam.

 - Language of instruction